Offshore Duluth to Knife River/Knife River to Duluth - Sailing Instructions

 Duluth, Minnesota • Saint Louis County

-1.4 Rule 52 MANUAL POWER will be revised as follows: Boats may use electronic auto-helms or auto-pilots.
+1.3 Rule 52 MANUAL POWER is changed to add: Boats may use electronic auto-pilots.

 - NOTICE TO COMPETITORS